 Calling the Xero TeraFlex II a hiking shoe is a stretch.
 Out of the box, they look similar to a rock climbing shoe, with minimal (if any) midsole.
 After testing them out, we felt they best fall into the category of an approach shoe.
 Approach shoes are essentially a blend between a hiking shoe and a climbing shoe.

 The TerraFlex II features a wide toe box and a “Xero-drop” design.
 While the design allows your toes to spread out and promotes a natural stride, you’ll definitely want to break these shoes in before taking them on a long hike.
-We’d suggest a few walks around the neighborhood before setting out on anything over a couple miles otherwise you’ll end up sore.
+We’d suggest a few walks around the neighborhood before setting out on anything over a couple of miles otherwise you’ll end up sore.

-Minimalist in all aspects, the TerraFlex II is lightweight and breathable with a wicking mesh-liner that helps keep your feet cool and dry.
+Minimalist in all aspects, the TerraFlex II is lightweight and breathable with a wicking mesh liner that helps keep your feet cool and dry.
 If you’re even more of a glutton for ground-feel, the 3mm insoles are removable.
-The heel cinch and adjustable mid-foot are excellent design features to fully lock-in the fit.
-Finally, the rubber outsoles are super grippy for hiking and climbing, and as a result make great approach shoes.
+The heel cinch and adjustable mid-foot are excellent design features to fully lock in the fit.
+Finally, the rubber outsoles are super grippy for hiking and climbing, and as a result, make great approach shoes.

-CHECK PRICE ON REI Check Price on AmazonAltra Olympus 5 Hike Low GTX ($200)
+CHECK PRICE ON REI Check Price on Amazon

 Pros: Wide toe box, zero drop heel, lots of support